vtorres96/pagarme-challenge/README.md

 `node_modules/` Contains all dependencies fetched via NPM.
 However, this directory is unnecessary for versioning, so it is ignored.

-`public/` Contains all the static files you use in your application, this is where you store your front-end files.

 `.gitignore` The .gitignore file specifies intentionally untracked files that Git should ignore.

 `package.json` Lists all Node.js dependencies.